RFL Championship

 Introduced in 2003 as National League One, it replaced the existing Second Division.
 It was rebranded as the Championship in 2009.

-The league consists of 14 teams, with the winner decided by a playoff.
-The current champions are Wakefield Trinity, winners of the 2024 season after beating Toulouse Olympique in the Championship Grand Final.
+Until the end of the 2025 season the league consisted of 13 or 14 teams, with the winner decided by a playoff.
+Toulouse Olympique were winners of the 2025 season after beating York Knights in the Championship Grand Final.

-In 2026, the Championship will merge with League One, thus seeing an expansion to 21 teams.
+In 2026, the Championship merged with League One, thus seeing an expansion to 21 teams.
 This was catalysed by Super League's expansion from 12 to 14 teams also in 2026 which would see two clubs promoted from the Championship without replacement and would have left the Championship with only 11 clubs.

 History

 1902–1973: Establishment and regular competition

 Second division rugby league competitions have been played at various times since 1902, and have been in place annually since 1973.
 When Super League began in 1996, the second division continued to operate a system of promotion and relegation with the new competition.
 In 1999, the second-tier competition below the Super League was renamed the Northern Ford Premiership (NFP) when Northern Ford Dealers acquired the naming rights.